nzlatev/helm-charts/url-metrics-checker/README.md

   port: 8000

 prometheus:
-  enabled: false   #Optional set to "true" if you're using hte Prometheus Operator
+  enabled: false   #Optional set to "true" if you're using the Prometheus Operator
   interval: 30s

 Prometheus Integration - Optional